codelingo/docs/docs/use-cases.md

 # Use Cases

-## AST
+## Abstract Syntax Tree (AST)

-AST (Abstract Syntax Tree) lexicons are used to query all aspects of the source code directly.
-These are typically used to enforce code styles and identify code smells.
+Abstract Syntax Tree (AST) lexicons are used to query static properties of source code.
+These are typically used to enforce project specific patterns such as layering violations as well as more general code smells.

 <br />